cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 purposes.

-However, it is crucial to acknowledge the stark difference between our game\'s portrayal and the profound complexity and severity of these conditions in real life.
+However, it is crucial to acknowledge the stark difference between our game's portrayal and the profound complexity and severity of these conditions in real life.
 Mental health ailments---ranging from depression and anxiety to PTSD and severe psychosis---are deeply serious and multifaceted, impacting millions of people worldwide.
-They are not merely obstacles to be \'cured\' with a single remedy, but rather ongoing conditions that individuals bravely face every day, often requiring a combination of therapy, support, and sometimes medication over time.
+They are not merely obstacles to be 'cured' with a single remedy, but rather ongoing conditions that individuals bravely face every day, often requiring a combination of therapy, support, and sometimes medication over time.